-Westminster College facilities and grounds are frequently used for the purpose of staging events that support the institution’s mission, vision and Strategic Plan.
+Westminster College facilities and grounds are frequently used for the purpose of staging events that support the institution’s mission and vision.
 College facilities are not available for unrestricted use.
 However, these facilities may be used by internal or external individuals, groups or organizations, as well as affiliated groups of the college, provided that one or more of the following conditions apply:

 A proposed event should-

 1- Support the academic programs and mission of the college

 4- Promote the general visibility of the college, bringing favorable notice or publicity